ehayik/maven-archetypes/README.md

 This archetype is designed to boost your productivity and enhance code quality in Spring Boot-based projects.
 It contains the following files/dependencies:

-- Java 21 (use `-DjavaVersion` to switch to Java 17 or a higher version than 21)
+- Java 21, use `-DjavaVersion` to switch to Java 17 or a higher version than 21
-- Spring Boot 3.2.5 (use `-DspringBootVersion` to switch to a higher version)
+- Spring Boot 3.2.5, use `-DspringBootVersion` to switch to a higher version
 - Spring Boot Devtools dependency to provide additional development-time features
 - Spring Boot Starter Test dependency for a solid testing infrastructure
 - Lombok dependency to write less boilerplate code